prabirshrestha/asyncomplete.vim/README.md

 ### Auto popup
 By default asyncomplete will automatically show the autocomplete popup menu as you start typing.
-If you would like to disable the default behvior set `g:asyncomplete_auto_popup` to 0.
+If you would like to disable the default behavior set `g:asyncomplete_auto_popup` to 0.

 ```vim
 let g:asyncomplete_auto_popup = 0